monosidev/monosi/documentation/docs/user-guide/introduction.md

 - **Automated, built-in scheduler & jobs.** Connect your data sources and start monitoring immediately.
 No complicated processes or setup.
 - **Integrate & monitor your entire data stack.** Contribute and add to our growing number of integrations to collect & monitor your stack or use the existing ones.
 - **Own your (meta)data.** Keep control of your data (no security compliance process as Monosi is self-hosted), own and use the metadata collected by Monosi for any custom processes or analyses.

+Read more about the project's future vision in our post about [Activating Observability](https://www.monosi.dev/activating_observability.html).